 To the right was the very bright and open-feeling bedroom.

 There was a double bed with plenty of room for a wheelchair on the left and right, and a single bed with plenty of room on one side as well.

-Small minus point here: The beds are not wheelchair accessible, but a solution is being sought for this.
+The small minus point here: The beds are not wheelchair accessible, but a solution is being sought for this.

-The passage to bath and bedroom was completely flat.
+The passage to the bath and bedroom was completely flat.
 The bathroom has tile flooring and the bedroom has some sort of vinyl with a wood look.
 Very easy to roll over.

 We took the elevator back downstairs where I took some pictures of the breakfast area and the very cozy reading/meeting area.
 Here too, beautiful colors were used which gave the whole place a cosy feeling.
-I could easily maneuver with my mini scooter between everything, and also the tiles with parquet look were easy to roll on!
+I could easily maneuver with my mini scooter between everything, and also the tiles with a parquet look were easy to roll on!

 A few days after my visit, I had a very nice meeting with Joris Keimes, the manager of this hotel.

 While having a coffee, I told him about my very positive findings.
 He would certainly pass on my tip about making the beds easier to move to the carpenters.